Pdamian96/osuAPWorldPrivate/README.md

 ## Troubleshooting
 **It wont Generate**:
-Make sure that the person generating has the .apworld you made the include_song list for
+Make sure that the person generating the APworld has the .apworld you made the include_song list for

 **Picker returns empty**:
 Filters not broad enough or allowlist too small.
 Increase Page by a lot, relax filters,